We sent our Amanzi detectives to check out two of Bucketlist’s water-based adventures packages.

 After about 10 minutes, we had arrived.
 So we adjusted our masks, snorkel and jumped in.

 The tranquility we experienced, amongst the wind, freezing waters and hundreds of wild animals was unexpected and awe-inspiring.
 Plus, seals are ridiculously cute and playful underwater.
 It’s an experience that we fully raccomend.

 - Cape fur seals are found as far north as the southern tip of Angola, with colonies occurring all along the coastlines of Namibia and South Africa, up to Algoa Bay near Port Elizabeth.

 - A male seal is called a ‘bull’, a female seal is called a ‘cow’.
-Males have a large chest and a thick mane and the smaller females have a silver-grey fur.
-Newborn pups are velvet black but after their first molt ( shedding of skin and hair) at 3-5 months of age, they change to an olive-grey colour.
+Males have a large chest, a thick mane; the females are smaller and have a silver-grey fur.
+Newborn pups are velvet black but after their first molt (shedding of skin and hair) at 3-5 months of age, they change to an olive-grey colour.
 After a year their coat turns silver-grey.

 - Cape fur seals feed on shoaling fish, squid, octopus, sharks and rays.

-- They can dive to depths of over 200 meters and hold their breath for up to 7.5min.
+- They can dive to depths of over 200 meters and hold their breath for up to 7.5minutes.

 - They are very active and social in the water and territorial on land.

-- Their main predator is the Great White Shark – although, by Duiker Island (Seal Island) Great White spottings have been extremely rare (they also don’t like kelp).
+- Their main predator is the Great White Shark – although, by Duiker Island (Seal Island) Great White spottings have been extremely rare (as sharks don’t like kelp).
 Seals are also hunted by brown hyenas and black-backed jackals on land.

-- They are generally curious, playful and relaxed animals, and an absolute pleasure to snorkel with.
+- They are generally curious, playful and relaxed animals, and a pleasure to snorkel with.